robertwenner/comics/README.md

 I use it for my [beercomics.com](https://beercomics.com) and [biercomics.de](https://biercomics.de) web comics.

 Please note that it's just suited to my current needs.
-It evoloved from a Perl script, and still has a bunch of hard-coded names and assumptions.
+It evolved from a Perl script, and still has a bunch of hard-coded names and assumptions.
+I'm slowly cleaning those up as I'm splitting the code into multiple modules, and then I'll also add more features.
+That said, it's a bit slow as the code works for me (no urgent need), so don't be surprised to see months without commits.

 ## Dependencies